kenndeclouv/kythia-relay/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## 📄 License
+## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the CC BY-NC 4.0 License.
+See the [LICENSE](LICENSE) file for details.
+Copyright © 2025 Kythia Labs - All rights reserved.

 ## 🏗️ Architecture